-- (a) size of the field of play;
+(a) size of the field of play;

-- (b) size, weight and material of the ball;
+(b) size, weight and material of the ball;

-- (c) width between the goalposts and height of the cross-bar from the ground;
+(c) width between the goalposts and height of the cross-bar from the ground;

-- (d) the duration of the periods of play;
+(d) the duration of the periods of play;

-- (e) number of substitutions.
+(e) number of substitutions.

 Further modifications are only possible with the consent of the International Football Association Board.
+References to the male gender in the Laws of the Game in respect of referees, linesmen, players or officials are for simplification and refer to both males and females.